Mews/github-deslop/README.md

 - Hide the Copilot text box from the [GitHub home page](https://github.com/).
 - Hide the Copilot text box from the [GitHub dashboard page](https://github.com/dashboard).

-> Feel free to suggest anything else that should be hidden.
+> Feel free to suggest anything else you'd like to see changed or removed :p